 Hypertension is defined as high blood pressure in the blood vessels that carry blood from the heart to the rest of the body.
 The blood pressure is usually determined by the heart's capacity to pump blood and the health of the blood vessels.
 According to the medical guidelines followed worldwide, if the blood pressure in the arteries exceeds 130/80 mmHg, the condition is referred to as hypertension.

-While high blood pressure has become increasingly common, several misconceptions about hypertension are prevailing.
+While high blood pressure has become increasingly common, several myths about hypertension are prevailing.

 Let us look at a few of these –